A Typical Volunteer Experience

 You can find more information here.

 We currently have work sites in Orleans Parish.
 You will receive the address of your meeting site location at least one week prior to your date, by email.
-If you have requested a specific worksite, we will do our best to place you at that worksite.
-However, we have sites in various locations throughout the city that are also in need of volunteers.
-We appreciate your patience and understanding.

 You will be working with a New Orleans Area Habitat for Humanity member throughout the day.
 If you have previous experience with a certain skill and would like to utilize it please inform your supervisor.
 However, this does not ensure that you will be doing this line of work.
 Also, please inform your supervisor if you have any physical limitations, safety concerns, or are uncomfortable in any situation.
 Throughout the day if you have any questions do not hesitate to ask one of the Habitat staff.
 We recognize many of our volunteers may have little or no construction experience, and we hope to make this a learning experience for everyone.